michaeljoshua55555/github_experiment/readme.md

 Go to commits - click find files
 - making changes to changes to change it
+- make some changes
+- make some changes
+- make some changes

 Use Wiki to document entire project - feature etc